 It's smelly equipment bags and uniforms drenched in sweat, bodily fluids, ash and mud.

 It's a thankfulness to love someone who loves you and your children with the same boundless selflessness they take to their job.

-At the end of every day, it’s falling asleep knowing your partner joyfully lives to serve others, and the sacrifices you make alongside them are truly small drops in the sea of goodness they bring to your community.
+At the end of every day, it's falling asleep knowing your partner joyfully lives to serve others as a first responder, and the sacrifices you make alongside them are truly small drops in the sea of goodness they bring to your community.